 No matter how many reviews are out there, nothing can outdo or override personal, in-your-face, hands-on experience.
 A full-sized 1911 just isn’t the same as a Glock 19 – they are different and many ways and offer very different pros and cons.

 Les Baer’s line is state-of-the-art.
-All of the pistols in this category come with an accuracy guarantee of 3” at 50 feet, and that guarantee can even be increased and enhanced (to 1.5” at the same distance) for an extra charge.
+All of the pistols in this category come with an accuracy guarantee of 3” at 50 yards, and that guarantee can even be increased and enhanced (to 1.5” at the same distance) for an extra charge.
 Honestly, I am of the opinion that if you don’t need to invest in that extra accuracy immediately, it is not a necessary purchase.
 Train well enough, and you can ultimately get there on your own.

 Whether for duty, defense, or competition, the company’s line of 1911s includes models that will surely pique any shooter’s interest.
 LBC’s guns are notoriously tight, and will usually only loosen up after several hundred rounds have been through them.
 The company itself recommends you do NOT disassemble your gun until the break-in has been performed.